Redirecting...

 DLA's role

 The Defense Logistics Agency Hazardous Material Management System is the program leading the technical integration efforts of the Emerging Chemicals Governance Council.
-In order to accomplish this, a methodology and supporting technical infrastructure is required for a centralized conduit for DOD chemical manufacturers to submit product Safety Data Sheet data along with supplemental information containing the full formulation disclosure for all products procured by the DOD.
+In order to accomplish this, a methodology and supporting technical infrastructure is required for a centralized conduit for DOW chemical manufacturers to submit product Safety Data Sheet data along with supplemental information containing the full formulation disclosure for all products procured by the DOW.

-This technical solution will be used in conjunction with corresponding changes to DOD procurement and acquisition policy and guidance.
-DLA is working with industry partners to streamline how this information can be effectively and securely transmitted to the DOD while minimizing impact on government partners to the greatest extent possible.
+This technical solution will be used in conjunction with corresponding changes to DOW procurement and acquisition policy and guidance.
+DLA is working with industry partners to streamline how this information can be effectively and securely transmitted to the DOW while minimizing impact on government partners to the greatest extent possible.

 Contact